idsc-frazzoli/tensor/README.md

 Features:
 * multi-dimensional arrays: scalars, vectors, matrices, n-linear forms, Lie algebra ad-tensor, ...
-* scalars are real or complex numbers
+* scalars are real, or complex numbers, or from finite fields, etc.
 * values are encoded as exact fractions, or in double precision
 * other projects can customize the scalars for instance to attach physical units such as `javax.measure.Unit`